Skip to main content

 Assign agent-level seats to the right operators

-On Business, each agent includes 3 agent-level seats.
-Invite the operators who work on that specific client.
+On Business, invite operators to the specific client's agent with agent-level seats.
 They see and manage only that agent, never the others in the workspace.
 This is the seat model that makes per-client isolation feel correct: an operator cannot accidentally leak Client A's activity to Client B.

 4. 04

-Set daily caps, per-payment caps, and (on Business) the allowed-counterparties allowlist for each agent based on what the client engagement actually permits.
-The same operator on the same workspace might run an agent with $10/day cap for one client and $5,000/day cap for another - the per-agent policy isolates the two cleanly.
+Set a per-transaction cap and a per-period allowance for each agent (in the dashboard) based on what the client engagement actually permits.
+The same operator on the same workspace might run an agent with a tiny daily allowance for one client and a large one for another - the per-agent spend permission isolates the two cleanly.

 5. 05